It can be incredibly distressing and overwhelming to learn that someone you care about is having thoughts of suicide.

 - “Shall we speak to a health professional and see what they have to say?”

-This is a critical step.
-You are not expected to solve their problems but to help them remain safe in the moment and line up professional help to happen afterwards.
+This is critical.
+You are not expected to solve their problems but to help them remain safe in the moment and line them up with professional help.

 Encourage Professional Help: